 Not only do Chileans go out late, but they often stay out all night.
 I went to a New Year’s Eve party in Vallenar two years ago.
 I was shocked to discover they partied all night long.
 First the family party lasted until 1 a.m.
 Even elderly grandparents stayed up eating, drinking, and chatting.
 After this party slowed down, my younger cousins aged 20-25, headed to Somos Cowork to keep the party going.
 There were DJs, music, lights, and dancing until the wee hours of the morning.
 I made it until 7 a.m. before going home to my bed.
 The rest of them stayed well past 11 a.m.
 They even had a group brunch before going home to sleep.
 I am getting on in years, but Chilean party stamina is impressive at any age.

 Chileans pace themselves

 As a result of staying out quite late, Chileans typically pace themselves better than students who are visiting on study abroad.
 Shots are less popular.
 Beers are sipped.
 Mixed drinks are nursed.
 Most carrete house parties include snacks like crackers, cheese, meats, empanadas, and more.
 These fill up the stomach and help party-goers have the energy for dancing and talking all night.
-Going out is a marathon and not a sprint.
 Remember “when in Rome, do as the Romans do”.
 Try to match this behaviour so you can keep up with your new Chilean friends but remain in control.
 Not only will it be safer, but it will likely make you more popular to invite along for el próximo fin de semana next weekend.

 Chilean party language is unique